salvo-rs/website/content/en/book/basics/router.md

 ```

 ## Write in tree way
-We can write router like a tree:
+We can write router like a tree, this is also the recommended way:

 ```rust
 Router::with_path("writers").get(list_writers).post(create_writer).push(